-You can also make use of thatch layer, a combination of plant matter such as straw, grass clippings, dried leaves, rhizomes, roots and others.
+You can also make use of the thatch layer, a combination of plant matter such as straw, grass clippings, dried leaves, rhizomes, roots, and others.

-North or south, a satisfactory fall lawn fertilizer application rate of a good complete plant food is 2 to 3 pounds per 100 square feet of lawn.
-Water it in thoroughly.
+North or south, a satisfactory fall lawn fertilizer application rate of good complete plant food is 2 to 3 pounds per 100 square feet of lawn.

 After feeding the lawn, rake and reseed large bare spots left by crabgrass, but rely on the established sod to fill in small spots.

-Providing a ready supply of plant nutrients will insure good initial growth, and by spring the new healthy lawn will become established and require no tedious reseeding.
+Providing a ready supply of plant nutrients will ensure good initial growth, and by spring the new healthy lawn will become established and require no tedious reseeding.